scribblefunnies/Factory-Minigame/README.md

 Drop item to go back

 ### Current plan:
-- ~detect right clicks~
+- ~Detect right clicks~
-- ~raycast position~
+- ~Raycast position~
-- ~place a structure~
+- ~Place a structure~
-- ~place more stuctures~
+- ~Place more stuctures~
-- rotate and flip structures
+- Rotate and flip structures
-- deleate structures
+- Delete structures
-- full ui
+- Full UI

 ## Finished:
-- basic conveyor designs
+- Basic conveyor designs

 ## Still need:
-- core of the factory
+- Core of the factory
-- conveyors
+- Conveyors
-- mobs that can break defenses/the factory itself
+- Mobs that can break defenses/the factory itself
-- grace period
+- Grace period
-- walls, traps, etc.
+- Walls, traps, etc.

 ## Possible changes?
-- make it into a strategy game where you can send mobs to another factory (too complex even for this?)
+- Make it into a strategy game where you can send mobs to another factory (too complex even for this?)